Annoying-MSDM5005/Classwork/proj_loc/README.md

 - Cafe de Coral
 - KFC

-We remove sites of other brands within 1km of Yoshinoya's restaurants.
-The remaining sites are potential candidate sites for Yoshinoya's new restaurants.

 First of all, let visualize the distribution of the sites of Yoshinoya and other brands.

 ![](img/sites_yoshi.png)